jtwrt/VARIANT_VISUALIZER/README.md

 ### Set up the ClusterIndex

-If you have not downloaded the pre-generated index, run `setup_index.py` to generate a index of the previously generated clusters.
+If you have generated clusters and you do not wish to rely on the pre-generated index, run `setup_index.py` to generate an index including all clusters that were generated in the previous step.
+Re-run the script to update the index if new clusters were generated.

 ```bash
 python setup_index.py